Totatly infomative and funtainment

 Imagine you need to take a trip and you either don't want to or can't take your computer.

+The thought of emails piling up for days makes you crazy and you also need to monitor some things on your pc.
 Instead of trying to lug your laptop (or fit your desktop into your suitcase), you can use "remote desktop" software that allows you to access your computer through the Internet from any other computer in the world.

 One of the most common and easy to use remote desktop service is TEAMVIEWER